-Target Faces Chaos As Cash Registers Go Offline
+Target Cash Registers Back Online After Chaotic Nationwide Tech Failure

 Dozens of shoppers getting frustrated at @Target in DC as announcement goes out: “ All the registers are down” pic.twitter.com/N0jpSq2x9X— Alina Selyukh (@alinaselyukh) June 15, 2019

 Customers in other states wrote of similar experiences.
-Target has 1,849 stores in the U.S.
+Target has about 1,850 stores in the U.S.

 In Blaine, Minn., one Twitter user posted a video of customers waiting in line, writing, "Registers are down...#targetfail."